TOPIC 1A: FORCES and MOTION

 So distance travelled = area under the line.

-This is true for all shapes - just find the area under the line showing the velocity of the object.
+This is true for all shapes - just find the area under the line showing the speed of the object.

-Now have a go at some questions about velocity-time graphs:
+Now have a go at some questions about speed-time graphs:

 Questions: